chrispoulter/halcyon-api/README.md

 # Halcyon API

-A .NET Core REST API project template with a sense of peace and tranquillity :pray:
+A .NET Core REST API project template 👷 Built with a sense of peace and tranquillity 🙏

 ## Features